Implementation, section 21 VerpackG (Packaging Act)

 The systems must draw up a report every year as of the reporting date of 1 June regarding implementation of the systems and present it to the ZSVR.

-In order to ensure the same type of level insofar as possible in implementation of the reporting obligation by the systems, ZSVR will be working together with the Umweltbundesamt to develop an audit standard regarding the minimum content of the reports and comprehension of the legal terms (e.g. renewable resources, high-quality recycling).
+In order to ensure the same type of level insofar as possible in implementation of the reporting obligation by the systems, ZSVR has worked together with the Umweltbundesamt and developed an audit standard regarding the minimum content of the reports and comprehension of the legal terms for the systems (e.g. renewable resources, high-quality recycling).

 The reports submitted by the systems are checked for plausibility by ZSVR.
 This might include cross-checking against the volume flow record of the respective system to check the percentage of packaging allocated to high-quality recycling.
 If there are no objections, ZSVR issues its approval in collaboration with the Umweltbundesamt for the report to be published.